 - Enhanced reusability.
 Use Terraform modules to encapsulate a configuration and reuse it wherever you want.
 They can be hosted in many ways and easily reused to accommodate the same templates (with different variables) for different environments or configurations.

-In this example, we will create the Amazon EKS cluster using a Terraform module that already has most of the required configuration prepared.
+In this example, we will create an Amazon EKS cluster using a Terraform module that already includes most of the required configuration.

 First, install Terraform locally: